 If the corporation checked a box in Part II, attach Form 2220 to the income tax return.
-Be sure to check the box on line 33, page 1 of Form 1120; line 29 of Form 1120-A; or the comparable line of any other income tax return the corporation is required to file (for example, Form 1120-C, 1120-L, 1120S, etc.).
+Be sure to check the box on line 33, page 1 of Form 1120; or the comparable line of any other income tax return the corporation is required to file (for example, Form 1120-C, 1120-L, 1120S, etc.).

-- Complete Part III to determine the underpayment for any of the installment due dates. - If there is an underpayment in Part III on line 17 (column (a), (b), (c), or (d)), go to Part IV to figure the - Complete Schedule A if the corporation uses the adjusted seasonal installment method and/or the annualized income installment method.
+- Complete Part III to determine the underpayment for any of the installment due dates. - If there is an underpayment in Part III on line 17 (column (a), (b), (c), or (d)), go to Part IV to figure the penalty. - Complete Schedule A if the corporation uses the adjusted seasonal installment method and/or the annualized income installment method.